zcold/rolldkp/README.md

 # rolldkp
 Roll DKP \* X to DKP \* Y

-[WebDKP](http://www.webdkp.com/addon) installation is required by the DKP master who will answer `!dkp` whispers from others.
+[WebDKP](http://www.webdkp.com/addon) or [WoWCat WebDKP](http://webdkp.wowcat.net/) installation is required by the DKP master who will answer `!dkp` whispers from others.

 ## Usage

-/rolldkp MyDKPMaster 7-10
+/rolldkp MyDKPMaster 5-10

 This will roll DKP \* 7 to DKP \* 10.
-The value of DKP will be the value returnd by the player `MyDKPMaster` after receiving `!dkp` in whisper.
+The value of DKP will be the value returnd by the player `MyDKPMaster` after receiving `mydkp` in whisper.

 ## Install